lolzio5/Team05-RISCV-Final/doc/Sam/SamBarberStatement.md

 ### Decode Module <a name="decode"></a>
 The decode module is very simple it splits the incoming address into its Index and tag.
 ### Writing to memory<a name="writing"></a>
 When an address stored  within the cache is written to the cache must be cleared to prevent the information in the cache from being out of date.
-This is achieved by setting the valid bit low on the cache block when iWriteEn is high for the corresponding block of cache.
+This is achieved by setting the valid bit low on the cache block when iWriteEn is high for the corresponding cache.

 ## Two way cache <a name="twowaycache"></a>
 The two way cache is built very similarly to the direct cache with the addition of the U ram array and two copies of the cache arrays.
 This U bit indicates which cache was most recently accessed.
 Unfortunately I did not have time to finish and fully verify the two way cache it is located in the new_cache_pipline branch under newmemtwoway.sv file.